-The Great North Wood is a sprawling ancient landscape that has gradually become fragmented by the development of South London's suburbs - but whose name lives on in local districts such as Norwood, Gipsy Hill, Forest Hill and Penge (‘edge of wood’).
+The Great North Wood is a sprawling ancient landscape that gradually became fragmented by the development of south London's suburbs – but whose name lives on in districts such as Norwood, Gipsy Hill, Forest Hill and Penge (‘edge of wood’).

 Once stretching for several miles between the Thames and Croydon, today the Wood consists of a series of small woodlands, parks, cemeteries, sports grounds, railway embankments and gardens – all of which provide a home for nature within a modern urban landscape.